-‘Pedal to the Medal:’ Packers come out running against Falcons - Austin Daily Herald
+‘Pedal to the Metal:’ Packers come out running against Falcons - Austin Daily Herald

 “I knew that I missed this, but after that first run being so fun, they proved to me exactly how much I did miss this,” Zoske said.
 “It’s been over 10 months since we last played and for these girls, with everything they’ve had to adjust to, to come out with maximum energy shows the type of kids that we have.”

-Zoske spent a good portion of his summer studying the defense that the Austin boys basketball team uses and the Packer girls did a strong imitation of that defense on Tuesday as they forced a plethora of Faribault turnovers and turned the game into a track meet.
+Zoske spent a good portion of his summer studying the defense that the Austin boys basketball team uses.
+The Packer girls did a strong imitation of that defense on Tuesday as they forced a plethora of Faribault turnovers and turned the game into a track meet.
 Austin led 69-12 in the second half before it pulled its starters.

-Elyse Hebrink spearheaded the defense and she compiled 10 points, five rebounds, three assists and four steals in the win.
+Elyse Hebrink spearheaded the defense, compiling 10 points, five rebounds, three assists and four steals in the win.

 “We spent a lot of time focusing on what we do when our top defender gets a tip,” Hebrink said.
 “The tip is just the start of it, because then our wings get the steals.
 Our main goal is to play fast and outrun teams this year.
 We’re going pedal to the metal.”

-Austin junior Reana Schmitt, who had 19 points and nine rebounds, and sophomore Cassidy Schute, who finished with 10 points and four assists, both made good on their first career starts with the Packers.
+Austin junior Reana Schmitt, who had 19 points and nine rebounds, and sophomore Cassidy Shute, who finished with 10 points and four assists, both made good on their first career starts with the Packers.

 “Cassidy hit her first three threes and Reana had three and ones,” Zoske said.
 “Our time over the summer was limited, but these girls put in a lot of time on their own and I was happy for both of them.”